fbpx

 6)Historical Galatasaray Bath

 We continue our list with the Historical Galatasaray Bath in Beyoğlu.
 In 1481 it was built by Bayezid II, this bath continues the 500-year-old traditional Ottoman bath culture today.
-You can bathe in this bath, which has various services, or you can get an additional massage or care services.
+You can bathe in this bath, which offers various services, or you can get additional massage or care services, making it a unique stop on your walking tours in Istanbul.

 7)Grand Bazaar

-Grand Bazaar was built by Fatih Sultan Mehmet in 1460, it is the largest bazaar in the world and one of the oldest covered bazaars.
-This bazaar welcomes nearly 91 million tourists annually and hosts almost 4000 shops.
+Grand Bazaar was built by Fatih Sultan Mehmet in 1460, it is the largest bazaar and one of the oldest covered bazaars in the world.
+Grand Bazaar is one of the most famous places in Istanbul’s historical peninsula.
+In every year, This bazaar welcomes nearly 91 million tourists, and hosts almost 4000 shops.
 Souvenirs, clothes, Turkish delight, famous Turkish rugs, and Turkish tile artworks can be found in this bazaar.
 If we count your location as Beyoğlu, you can go to this historical place in Fatih in 30-40 minutes by public transport.

 8)Egyptian Bazaar

-Spice Bazaar is a tourist attraction located in Eminönü, one of the historical districts of Istanbul, and is visited by thousands of tourists every year.
+Spice Bazaar is another interesting place in Istanbul, Eminönü, one of the historical districts of Istanbul.
+In every year, thousands of tourists visit the Spice Bazaar.
 The bazaar was built in 1660 and took its name from the Egyptian warehouses in the region.
-The bazaar fascinates visitors with its historical texture and various products.
+Also, the bazaar fascinates visitors with its historical texture and various products.
 In Spice Bazaar, many shops sell products such as spices, nuts, jewelry, carpets, and sweets.
 In addition, Turkish coffee is among the products sold here.
-The colorful showcases and historical atmosphere of the shops in the bazaar attract the attention of tourists.
+The colorful showcases and historical atmosphere of the shops in the bazaar attract the attention of tourists, creating a vibrant experience on your walking tours in Istanbul.

 9)Büyük Valide Han & Büyük Yeni Han